 That all men through Him might believe.
 John the Baptist came to tell the people that the Messiah was about to come!
 He came to direct the minds of men to Him, thus fitting them to believe on Him when He came.
 Acts 19:4 Then said Paul, John verily baptized with the baptism of repentance, saying unto the people, that they should believe on him which should come after him, that is, on Christ Jesus.
 (KJV)

 John produced an expectation that the Messiah was about to come.
 The testimony of John was very valuable on the following accounts:

 #1.
 It was made before he had even seen Jesus of Nazareth, so there could have been no conspiracy to deceive them (John 1:31). #2.
 It was long enough before Jesus came to excite people's attention, and to fix their mind on it. #3.
 It was agreed by all that John was a prophet of God "for all men held John to be a prophet," (Mat.21:26) #4.
 The main purpose was to declare beforehand that the Messiah was about to appear. #5.
 John himself was very popular.
 Many wanted to receive him as the Messiah.
-It was evidently in John's power to form a large following, and to be regarded as the Christ.
+It was evidently in John's power to form a large following, and that Jesus should be regarded as the Christ.
 This was the highest honor a Jew could have!
 This reveals the value of John's testimony . . . and that he was VERY willing to lay all his honors at the Feet of Jesus . . . and to acknowledge that John was NOT worthy to perform for Him the office of the humblest servant (Mat.3:11).